Referring to the official school of Islam in Saudi Arabia

 Not Wailing Wall.

-See entry for that, which
+See that, which.

 May be used as an alternative to the U.S. administration.